Objective and Function

 To ensure that business (such as a license application) is on the agenda for the Board's consideration at its next meeting, submit all documentation to the Board office no later than 4:30 PM ten full working days before the meeting date.

 NEW RULE REQUIRES CONTINUING EDUCATION ON SUBSTANCE ABUSE: The Delaware Board of Nursing Rules and Regulations now require Registered and Licensed Practical Nurses to complete continuing education (CE) on substance abuse.
 Starting with your next renewal, at least three of your required contact hours must be in the area of substance abuse.
-(Section 188.8.131.52.1).
+For more information about this requirement, see Question 10 in the Frequently Asked Questions.

 Phone - Fax - Email